 Closed Captions Meaning

 Let’s now address for a minute: what does closed captioning mean?
-Or talk a bit about captioning definition, its meaning.
+Or talk a bit about the captioning definition, its meaning.

 You may also want to read: How to Transcribe an Interview: A Complete Guide to Transcribing Interviews